GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

     network = ConvAutoencoder()

-In order to interact with the optimization process, `callbacks <https://poutyne.org/callbacks.html>`_ are defined and saved using the code below which saves the last weights, best weights and the logs, respectively.
+In order to interact with the optimization process, `callbacks <https://poutyne.org/callbacks.html>`_ are defined and added to a list using the code below.
+They will save the last weights, best weights and the logs, respectively.

 .. code-block:: python

-    #callbacks

     save_path = 'saves'